-Nixon Omollo is a rhythm guitar player, singer, composer, and poet with over 15 years experience as a solo performer and band leader for African roots and reggae-inspired music.
-He occasionally opens for Sydney Salmon & Imperial Majestic Band in Addis Ababa, Ethiopia on Saturday nights.
+Nixon Omollo is a rhythm guitar player, singer, composer, and poet with over 10 years experience as a solo performer and band leader for African roots and reggae-inspired music.
+He has performed in Chicago, Michigan, Addis Ababa Ethiopia and Nairobi, Kenya.
 Nixon has done radio interviews with and had airtime with stations in Chicago, Ann Arbor, and Nairobi.

 During his first year of high school, Nixon's father died from pneumonia.
 This was a great blow to him as a teenager and led to many personal changes, including transferring to a cheaper boarding school back in rural Kenya.
-From then on, he was more often than not in trouble during high school.
+From then on, he was more often than not in trouble and he regularly clashed with authorities.

 Nixon says that he had an uncle called Sylvester who passed away when he was still young.
 Some of his earliest memories include seeing and hearing his late uncle playing an "orutu" - a traditional one-stringed instrument among the Luo people of Kenya.
 He says that Sylvester must have had musical influence on him.
-As a boy he was fascinated by the guitar but was unable to obtain one until he came to the U.S. for college in 2002.
+As a boy he was fascinated by the guitar but was unable to obtain one until he relocated to the U.S. for college in 2002.
 Starting off at open-mic venues, Nixon tested the waters of the music world and soon jumped in.
 He has been writing songs and performing ever since.

 Nixon says his quick bad influence on other kids during his high school years made him aware of his ability to influence people.
 Later, having realized his talent and the power of music, he decided to influence people positively.
 Nixon Omollo credits his triumph over adversity to his mother, who instilled in him the values necessary for success and his late father who made him tough enough to overcome his environment and any tough situations he would face later in life.

 He shares, “Music has always been a part of me.
 We were brought up on a heavy singing diet together as a family, in church and in school.”
-As a teenager, his hobby was going to reggae clubs like Hollywood, Achievers and Monte Carlo in downtown Nairobi.
 His older brother, who Nixon considers the first musician in the family, would sing to Nixon and his twin for hours on end while baby-sitting them.
 In addition, his deeply religious mother would gather the whole family and they would sing hymns together on a daily basis.
-Nixon grew up listening to Roots Reggae music, which was popular in Umoja and was heavily influenced by masters like the Wailers, Black Uhuru, Jacob Miller, and Culture.
+Nixon grew up listening to Roots Reggae music, which was popular in Umoja and was heavily influenced by masters like the Wailers, Burning Spear, Black Uhuru, Jacob Miller, and Culture.
+As a teenager, his hobby was going to reggae clubs like Hollywood, Achievers and Monte Carlo in downtown Nairobi.

-Nixon and his wife currently live in Ann Arbor, Michigan.
+Nixon and his wife currently live in New Haven, Connecticut.